happybono/SonataSmooth/README.md

 | Slowly drifting baseline with tiny jitter               | Good                  | Good               | Very Good                 | Good               | Very Good                |
 | Natural signal flow with smooth curves & gentle noise   | Fair                  | Good               | Good                      | **Excellent**      | Very Good                |
 | Stable periodic signal with moderate high-frequency noise | Fair           | **Excellent**      | Fair                      | Good               | Good                     |

+### Verdict
+- **Rectangular Averaging** is simple, but surprisingly effective for steady high-frequency noise.
+- **Binomial Averaging** is a good middle ground : especially for periodic signals with moderate noise.
+- **Binomial Median Filtering** is a powerhouse for handling spikes, frequent noise, and step changes : great for robustness.
+- **Gaussian Filtering** offers smooth results but may not handle abrupt changes well.
+- **Savitzky–Golay Filtering** excels in preserving wave shapes, trends, and mixed frequencies : ideal for scientific data or smooth curves.

 ## What Is Pascal's Triangle?
 Pascal’s Triangle is a triangle of numbers built like this :